 We have previously discussed maid service technician turnover in general, but the many reasons as to why technicians quit working for maid services can generally be broken down into two groups.
+Fresh Tech Maid wants to provide you with the top two reason why maid service technicians quit.
 The first of these involves the physical nature of the work, while the second is the clients themselves.
 While there is no industry wide survey that has been completed on why technicians quit, our own exit survey shows that these are the main reasons.
-When going over these excuses in general, it is important to look at the job from the perspective of a maid service Chicago technician in order to see where the problems lie and how to fix them in order to prevent turnover as much as possible.
+When going over these excuses in general, it is important to look at the job from the perspective of a Chicago home cleaning technician in order to see where the problems lie and how to fix them in order to prevent turnover as much as possible.

 Cleaning Is A Physical Act

 There is no way around the fact that cleaning is a physical act.
 Technicians have to stoop down to clear out dust from bottom shelves and underneath appliances, reach up to clear upper shelves and cabinets, and walk around houses in order to run vacuum cleaners, wash floors and even pick up messes that have been left laying around.
 Experts rate this type of job as falling into the category of “medium intensity physical work.”
 This means that while it is not light duty, nor heavy duty, a modicum of physical fitness is needed in order for the work to get done.